 We found 4 interventional pain specialists who accept Coventry HMO near Frederick, MD.

 Dr. Zinon Pappas works as a physiatrist and interventional pain specialist in Frederick, MD.
-He is professionally affiliated with Frederick Memorial Hospital.
-He studied medicine at the University of Maryland School of Medicine.
-Dr. Pappas trained at a hospital affiliated with Johns Hopkins University for residency.
-Coventry, Coventry Bronze, and Coventry Silver are among the insurance carriers that Dr. Pappas accepts.
+He is affiliated with Frederick Memorial Hospital.
+He is in-network for several insurance carriers, including Coventry, Coventry Bronze, and Coventry Silver.
+Dr. Pappas is a graduate of the University of Maryland School of Medicine.
+Dr. Pappas completed his residency training at a hospital affiliated with Johns Hopkins University.
 He has received professional recognition including the following: Washington, DC-Baltimore-Northern Virginia Super Doctors.

 Conditions / Treatments